jakkaj/mdmon/README.md

 ### New Tab

 Keep an eye out for the New Tab button at the bottom to open up another browser tab at the root of your selected folder!

+### Download PDF

+You can use the button at the bottom of MD pages to download the page as a pdf.
+Handy!

 ### Samples